-- keeping of sick notes - recording information about dietary needs, for religious or health reasons, while organising for students to take part in off-site activity - recording information that a student is pregnant, as part of pastoral duties.
+- keeping of sick notes, medical correspondence outlining conditions and treatments - recording information about dietary needs, for religious or health reasons, while organising for students to take part in off-site activity - recording information that a student is pregnant, as part of pastoral duties.

-Disclosure of such information without consent is permitted only in "life or death" circumstances, e.g., if a student is unconscious, a teacher can tell medical staff that the student is pregnant or a Jehovah's Witness.
+Disclosure of such information without consent is permitted only in "life or death" or safeguarding circumstances, e.g., if a student is unconscious, a teacher can tell medical staff that the student is pregnant or a Jehovah's Witness.